avontd2868/hipaaDeId/README.md

-This Grails Web Application wraps the DeIdent software from the de-idata.com Corporation
+This Grails Web Application wraps the De-ID software from the de-idata.com Corporation
 ======

 - This software provides a test screen and REST web services to the de-idata software.
-- Please note you need to purchase the de-idata software from de-idata.com and this application sits on top of their software was not developed , nor is supported by them.
+- Please note you need to purchase the DE-ID software from de-idata.com and this application sits on top of their software was not developed , nor is supported by them.
   I have no association with them and only provide this software as an example of how to interface to their software.
 See the copyright at the bottom of this page.